|

-Take Command is an interactive GUI and command line toolset designed for developers, administrators, and advanced users to make the Windows command line productive, easy to use, and far more powerful.
-Take Command allows you to display Windows console applications in tabbed windows, with an Explorer-like interface available for those times when you need a visual look at your folders.
+Take Command is an interactive GUI and command line environment designed for developers, administrators, and advanced users to make the Windows command prompt easy to use and far more powerful.
+Take Command allows you to display Windows console applications in tabbed windows, with an optional Explorer interface available for those times when you need a visual look at your folders and files.
 Windows batch scripting is much easier, more efficient, and vastly more powerful with the batch IDE and debugger.
-And Take Command is a superset of the familiar internal commands and syntax of CMD, so you're immediately more productive.
-(And your old command prompt tricks still work while you learn Take Command's better ones!)
-Take Command includes hundreds of major enhancements to standard CMD commands such as COPY, DEL, DIR, and START, and adds more than 180 internal commands, over 460 internal variables and functions, and thousands of other features. |
+Take Command is a superset of the familiar CMD commands and syntax, so you're immediately more productive.
+(And your old command prompt tricks will still work while you learn Take Command's superior ones!)

 The default Windows shell CMD has always been pitifully limited in ability compared to the shells available in other operating systems such as Linux (which has bash, tcsh, zsh, etc.).
-And CMD hasn't changed significantly since its first appearance in Windows NT 3.1 (which was released in 1993).
+And CMD hasn't improved significantly since its first appearance in Windows NT 3.1 (which was released in 1993).
 Because of the limitations in CMD, users have been forced to use the GUI for inappropriate tasks, or to write programs to perform tasks that the Windows shell should have been able to handle (either from the command line or in a batch file).
 Or worst of all, relying on undocumented behavior (or unpredictable bugs) in CMD to create convoluted command prompt tricks to do something that could be done in one or two lines with a less primitive scripting language.

-Take Command supports those Windows CMD prompt tricks, but you don't need them -- Take Command can easily do in a line or two what takes dozens of lines (and a few external programs!) using those CMD hacks.
+Take Command supports those Windows CMD prompt tricks, but you don't need them -- Take Command can easily do in a line or two what takes dozens of lines (and a few external programs!) using CMD hacks.
 You don't need to resort to command prompt tricks when you have a real scripting language available!

 Take Command has a rich development and operations environment that allows you to: